andreybevilacqua/YouDude/README.md

 An API to play with Spring and Java.

 To run it:

+Build the YouDude application:
 `mvn clean install -U`

+Build the YouDude Admin:
+`mvn clean install -U`

+Then, from the "youdude" folder, you can run the Docker Compose command:
 `docker-compose -f compose.yml up -d`

 ## Technologies